-This blog will help you to understand new techniques and insights for workplace learning.
 The science of learning has evolved significantly in the last ten years.
-If you work in learning and development, understanding more about the science of learning will help you to better support your staff.
+If you work in learning and development, understanding the science of learning and new techniques and insights for workplace learning will help you to better support your staff.

 What is unlearning?